danny6869/WebLogger/README.md

 customizeable, but provides many useful templates out of the box.

-Because WebLogger can be setup do communicate song information in a variety of ways, it can be a bit overwhelming to configure the first time.
-If you have any problems with that, feel free to email me (Danny Rego) at danny@rego.com.
+Because WebLogger can be setup do communicate song information in a variety of ways, it can be a bit overwhelming to configure for the first time.
+If you have any problems, feel free to email me (Danny Rego) at danny@rego.com.
 I'll help out the best I can.

 ## Installation